 To request an appreciation gift for a visiting alumnus/a, please contact the Office of Alumni Relations by email or phone at (773) 442-4205.
 At least two business days advance notice is appreciated.
 To learn more about other volunteer opportunities, alumni can complete the Alumni Volunteer Interest Form as well.

 We are here to make a VIP or returning alumni's campus visit special.
 We can arrange personalized tours of our growing campus and give the visitor a special welcome.
 Please give at least two business days advance notice by email or phone at (773) 442-4205.
 The Office of Alumni Relations also provides four complimentary parking spots for visitors.
 Spaces are in front of Building I and are first come, first served.
 Check-in is required.

 The Northeastern Illinois University Alumni Advisory Board oversees and advises on alumni engagement efforts and the NEIU Alumni Association membership program.
-The Board is comprised of a minimum of 8 and no more than 25 volunteer positions, which includes three officers: President, Vice President, and Secretary.
+The Board is comprised of a minimum of eight and no more than 25 volunteer positions, which includes three officers: president, vice president and secretary.
 NEIU Alumni Advisory Board members serve as key advisors for alumni programs and crafting alumni fundraising efforts.
 Recommendations for membership appointments can be made by contacting an alumni relations staff member.

 What else can we help you with?

 Keeping strong connections with alumni is in everyone’s best interest.
 We welcome your thoughts on how to improve what we already do and the future needs of your unit.
 Send us your suggestions by contacting an Alumni Relations staff member directly.

 Last edits: June 20, 2018, Adapted from Rochester Institute of Technology.